blahgeek/emacs-lsp-booster/README.md

 @yyoncho tried to solve these issues by implementing a [native async non-blocking jsonrpc](https://github.com/emacs-lsp/emacs) fork of emacs.
 The result is very good regarding performance.
 However, it requires modifications in the Emacs source code and it seems unlikely that those changes could be merged upstream.
-Also, it could prove difficult to maintain, since it also requires separate code path in lsp-mode (I myself encountered some [issues](https://github.com/emacs-lsp/emacs/issues/12)).
+Also, it could prove difficult to maintain, since it also requires a separate code path in lsp-mode (I myself encountered some [issues](https://github.com/emacs-lsp/emacs/issues/12)).

 ## How this project works